camaraproject/Commonalities/documentation/API-design-guidelines.md

 - URIs are defined per entity based on CRUD operations.
 Generally, we should only have one operation verb per functional entity (`GET`, `PUT`, `POST`, `PATCH`, `DELETE`).
 - The URI at the business entity level will always be a plural noun.
 - OperationIds are defined in lowerCamelCase: For example: `helloWorld`
-- Objects are defined in CamelCase inside properties field.
+- Objects are defined in CamelCase inside the property field.
 For example: `Greetings`, `ExampleObject`.

 <font size="3"><span style="color: blue"> Hierachy </span></font>